cytechmobile/buddymeet/readme.txt

 * subject: The subject of the room.
 If empty the room is being displayed as the subject.
 * password: A password for the room.
 The first to enter the room sets that password and all other participants have to put it to enter.
 * show_watermark: Whether to show the Jitsi.org watermark or not.
+* show_brand_watermark: Whether to show a custom branded watermark or not.
+* brand_watermark_link: the custom brand watermark to show.
 * width: The width of the embedded window.
 * height: The height of the embedded window.
 * start_audio_only: Start the meet with the microphone only enabled and the camera off.